ruuda/blog/posts/musium.md

 -->
 This was the early days of the Rust ecosystem, and no library for that existed at the time!
-It was also pre-1.0,
+It was pre-1.0,
 and just before Rust did
 an invasive refactor of IO in the standard library
 — a move that Zig would go on to popularize 10 years later.

 So I had my flac decoder,
 but aside from the fun of writing it,
-I didn’t have a use case for it.
+I didn’t have a direct use case for it.
 At that time, I wasn’t planning to write a music player yet.

 [claxon]:      https://github.com/ruuda/claxon